- Location: Oregon

 - Any space reserved for disabled parking for three hours or less.

-- A metered parking zone for three hours or less without paying the parking meter fee or overtime penalties.
-(This does not include spaces where parking is permitted for 30 minutes or less, in which case parking with these permits is allowed only for the posted time period.)
+- A metered parking zone for 3 hours or less without paying the parking meter fee or overtime penalties.

 The only disabled license plates in Oregon are disabled veterans plates.
 These plates plates do not allow parking in disabled spaces―a disabled parking permit or decal is still required for this privilege.Other Topics in This Section

 - Registration Renewal

 - Replacing a Lost Registration

 - Smog & Emission Checks